A start-up since 1885: HHLA

 In 2002, however, a different innovation, inventive and fearlessly planned, served as a reminder of the milestones that were the Sandtorkai in 1866 and the Speicherstadt from 1888: the inauguration of the Container Terminal Altenwerder (CTA).

 At the time of its inauguration, the CTA was considered to be the most innovative and best-performing terminal in the world.
-Even today, the terminal is state-of-the-art in terms of container handling – and is, in the meantime, also the first climate-neutral facility of its kind in the world.
+Even today, the terminal is state-of-the-art in terms of container handling – and is, in the meantime, also one of the most climate-friendly facilities of its kind in the world.

 The demand HHLA placed on itself to always apply and develop new trends and technologies secured its long-term success.
 Innovation all the way to the point of disruption as part of the company’s DNA: nothing has changed since the decision to build the Speicherstadt in 1885.